Credit Corp Group

 Credit Corp Group is an Australian debt collector and debt buying company.
-The company purchases and collects debts in Australia, New Zealand and the United States (US).
+The company purchases and collects debts in Australia, New Zealand, and the United States (US).

 The business purchases consumer and small business debt from Australian, New Zealand and US banks, finance companies, telecommunication and utility companies.
 Through its subsidiary Credit Corp Financial Services Pty Limited, Credit Corp offers online consumer finance.

-It's brand include Wallet Wizard, Car Start, Clear Cash, Resolvr and Wizpay.
+Its brands include Wallet Wizard, Car Start, Clear Cash, Resolvr and Wizpay.

 History

 Credit Corp Group Limited was founded and has been listed on the Australian Securities Exchange since 2000.